 - Sensors – adapting and implementing simple displacement and electrochemical sensors.

 - Physiological dynamics – understanding physiological dynamic parameters and applying parameter estimation techniques to acquire physiological signals.

 - Non-invasive physiological system – use of sensors, amplifiers, data acquisition systems and parameter estimation to design and construct a physiological system.

 Upon completion of this subject students should be able to:

-- design simple engineering components for desired performance specifications;
+- Design engineering components to desired performance specifications.

 On completion of this subject, students should have developed the following generic skills: